Rev. Frank Hughes, Jr.

 SNBC Church Choir

-SNBC auditorium is set for a wedding.
+SNBC auditorium, pictured above, is set for a wedding.
 Although dark, it gives a good idea of how it looked before air-conditioning, with dark paneling on the choir rail and inside the choir loft; showing the original position of the pipe organ console.

 The above picture shows the choir loft redone in white, with the extended doors on the left and right sides; piano on the lower right; and organ console in the same position as the previous picture; also, now with metal folding chairs.
 The 2 Electro-Voice microphones were used to broadcast the evening service live on WXRI-FM.